Fenerator/LSTM-Sentence-Encoders-from-Scratch/README.md

-# Implementing LSTM Sentence Encoders from scratch
+# Implementing LSTM Sentence Encoders from Scratch

 Part of the practival 1 of the lecture on advanced techniques in computational semantics.